Updated 19.02.2023 to incorporate the regulation changes for the 2023 season.

 Brembo are dedicated to working with the riders to develop ways to make the braking system as responsive to the rider’s style as possible and being able to customise certain elements is evidence of this dedication they have shown for decades.

 Not only is the rider counting on the brakes themselves, they are relying on the levers and brake lines to carry the messages correctly giving consistency and accuracy each and every time they pull that brake lever.

-This is a very difficult demand for Brembo to deliver since the engagement point changes with the temperature of the brakes and, as Andrea Dovizioso points out he likes to have almost no play in his lever before the brakes engage and may adjust this up to eight times a lap to maintain consistency in his braking technique.
+This is a very difficult demand for Brembo to deliver since the engagement point changes with the temperature of the brakes and, as Andrea Dovizioso pointed out before his retirement, he liked to have almost no play in his lever before the brakes engage and may adjust this up to eight times a lap to maintain consistency in his braking technique.